briandweber/portfolio/README.md

-# portfolio
 Portfolio Website

-##mockup replication for udacity's portfolio project.
+Mockup replication for udacity's portfolio project.
+Used flexbox as grid system
+customized with astronomy images